How do I plan a wine tour along the Cayuga Lake Wine Trail?

 Covid changed the way we hosted our events, and the consensus said that they preferred this way better, so we’re sticking with it!
 The itinerary helps keep the tasting rooms clog and line-free.
 You’re ensured a seat at your designated time and ensured that there will be enough staff to accommodate you.

 Can my ticket be refunded, returned, changed or exchanged?

 Tickets are nonrefundable, and cannot be exchanged for another event.
-If the event is 2 weekends, it cannot be switched for the other weekend.
-The ticket, however, can be transferred to another person if you’re unable to attend.
+If the event is 2 weekends, it can be switched for the other weekend, however.
+The ticket can also be transferred to another person if you’re unable to attend.

 If I purchase a ticket for an event that is 2 weekends, can I go the other weekend rather than the one I purchased?

-Events are never cancelled, even winter ones.
+Events are never canceled, even winter ones.
 Put on your parka and let the wine warm you up!